 Ayurvedic Coconut Chutney is a nutritious food item consumed mainly in South India.
 The primary ingredients for preparing this delicious recipe comprise of ginger, coconut, chilli, coriander leaves, mustard seeds, cumin seeds, ghee, hing, salt and curry leaves.
 This mild dish is easy to make and can be prepared at home.
 It can be readied in minutes.
-Ayurvedic Coconut Chutney can be served with South Indian snacks like medu vada, dosas
+Ayurvedic Coconut Chutney can be served with South Indian snacks like medu vada, dosas and idlis.

 Ingredients of Ayurvedic Coconut Chutney

 One and half inch piece of fresh ginger peeled and finely chopped

 Half green chilli chopped

 Two tablespoon of ghee

 One-fourth teaspoon of salt